saurabh-yergattikar/codetour_ai/README.md

 In addition to the `CodeTour` tree view and the status bar item, the CodeTour extension also contributes the following commands to the command palette:

+- `CodeTour: Generate Code Tour (AI)` - 🤖 Automatically generates a comprehensive code tour using AI and TreeSitter AST analysis. _New!_

+- `CodeTour: Configure LLM Settings` - Opens the LLM configuration panel where you can set up your AI provider, API key, and model preferences. _New!_

 - `CodeTour: Open Tour File...` - Allows you to select a tour file that was previously [exported](#exporting-tours).

-- `CodeTour: Record Tour` - Starts the [tour recorder](#authoring-tours), which allows you to create a new tour by creating a sequence of steps.
+- `CodeTour: Record Tour` - Starts the [tour recorder](#recording-tours), which allows you to create a new tour by creating a sequence of steps.

 * `CodeTour: Start Tour` - Starts a tour for the currently opened workspace.
 This command is only visible if the current workspace has one or more code tours.